Authentic Cairo: 15 Hidden Gems My Family Taught Me to Love (Beyond the Pyramids)

 It lives in the alleys of Gamaliya, in the school of my childhood, in the literary cafes where my father proposed to my mother and where Naguib Mahfouz wrote.

 It's in the smell of morning coffee and the sound of tawla stones hitting wooden trays.
 It's a route invisible in tourist guides, but one that I carry within me.
-A second map that lay gently over Cairo’s streets, where memories, literature, and affection give landmarks their soul and turn a simple tour into a deeper connection.

-The streets Mahfouz described with such realism were also the streets that shaped my first steps, an invisible link between fiction and real life.
+For me, it's also personal.
+My school was here.
+The streets Mahfouz described were the same ones I walked every morning shaped my first steps; an invisible link between his fiction and my childhood reality.

 📚 An Egyptian's Guide: A Literary Walking Tour of GamaliyaTo truly step into the pages of Naguib Mahfouz’s Cairo, you need to know where to look.
 Follow this mini-itinerary to explore the heart of his literary world: